leonl42/MLinPractice/README.md

 - `-t` or `--timedeltas`: Convert the already preprocessed timedeltas into a numpy feature array
 - `--hashtags`: Specify how many hashtags should be used for one hot encoding.
 More frequent hashtags will be preferred.
 If no number is specified, no hashtags will be used.
+- `--ngrams`: Determine the overall frequency distribution of all ngrams, take the most common ngrams and use one hot encoding to convert these into a feature.
+User has to specify 'n' and the number of ngrams to use for one hot encoding.
+More frequent ngrams are preferred.

 Moreover, the script support importing and exporting fitted feature extractors with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted feature extraction from the given pickle file.
 Ignore all parameters that configure the features to extract.